elewoutv/pyGeniusOne/README.md

 	    - ammount of transmitted bytes in upload/download direction.
 Includes all GTP traffic.
 	- ```userplane_[upload|download]_effective_bytes_count```
 	    - ammount of transmitted bytes in upload/download direction.
 Includes only GTP-U payload.
 	    (only the user data sent through the tunnel).
-If the data in the tunnel is encapsulated in a second TCP/IP packet, the TCP and IP headers will be ignored and only the TCP payload will be counted as effective bytes.
+If the data in the tunnel is encapsulated in a supported protocol stack, pyGeniousOne will not account the headers of this stack but only the payload (for example: if you run tcp/ ip in the tunnel, only the bytes after the ip and tcp header will be counted as effective bytes) Supported protocol stacks: TCP/IP, UDP/IP
 	- ```userplane_[upload|download]_active_millis```
 	    - total time during which bytes were being transmitted in upload/download direction.
     - ```userplane_[upload|download]_max_throughput_kbps```